kenlukas/teractf/CTFs/teractf2025/Web-XMarksTheSpot/README.md

 ### A mini treasure hunt!

-The landing page and the clue in the challenge allude to treasure and maps.
+The landing page and the challenge clue allude to treasure and maps.

 ![landing](./landing.png)